DeepNav/DeepNav/imitation_learning.md

 ## DAGGER Pseudo Algorithm

 1. The teacher demonstrates the task, collect the states, and the teacher's actions.
 1. Initialize the dataset as the list of collected pairs of state and action.

-1. Train the policy on the dataset.

-   1. for i = 1 to N do
+1. for i = 1 to N do # Train the policy on the dataset.
    1. Use the trained policy, collect some states.
    1. In hindsight, ask the teacher the action for the collected state.
    1. Append the newly collected pairs of state and action to the dataset.
    1. Train the policy on the dataset.

 ## Our Pseudo Algorithm